Custom Mac widgets for the sources you keep checking

 Can I create custom Mac widgets from websites?

 Yes.
-Kepo is designed for custom widgets around web sources, including repeatable page areas such as latest posts, changelogs, release lists, rankings, announcements, product lists, and status pages.
+Kepo is designed for custom widgets built around web sources, including repeatable page areas such as latest posts, changelogs, release lists, rankings, announcements, product lists, and status pages.

 Can I use widgets on a MacBook?